wlharr04/tourism-analysis/README.md

 ### Automated Setup

-There is an included shell script that will allow for an easy setup and activation of this.
+There is an included shell script that will allow for an easy setup and activation of a virtual environment.
 Simply run the following from either your Terminal or Git Bash:

 `source ./virtual-environment.sh`